Community organizers share struggles and successes in reducing gas-powered leafblower noise

 Jamie Banks (10:32):

-And that, you know, that legislation was not just regulating, it was education, it’s research, it’s product, labeling, you know, all kinds of things that would have built on the base of knowledge that we had in the 1970s of noise as a public health problem.
+And that, you know, that legislation was not just regulating, it was education, it’s research, it’s product labeling, you know.
+All kinds of things that would have built on the base of knowledge that we had in the 1970s of noise as a public health problem.
 But it just all got stalled.
-And here we are today, the problems worse than ever.
-And we need to regroup, put this back on the radar screen and find ways to effectively address it.
-So one of the things that you know, were focused on the problem, but we’re really very driven by finding solutions as well.
-So today it’s the quiet coalition.
-It’s what we’re calling quiet outdoors, which is our Landcare construction agricultural program, kind of outdoor power equipment.
-And then David directs a program called quiet healthcare.
+And here we are today, the problem’s worse than ever.
+And we need to regroup, put this back on the radar screen, and find ways to effectively address it.
+So one of the things that you know, we’re focused on the problem, but we’re really very driven by finding solutions, as well.
+So today it’s the Quiet Coalition.
+It’s what we’re calling Quiet Outdoors, which is our landcare construction agricultural program, kind of outdoor power equipment.
+And then David directs a program called Quiet Healthcare.
 That’s involved with the acoustic environment building codes to make a quieter acoustic environment and healthcare facilities.
-And then we have a new program, which we’re hoping to get off the ground called quiet conversation.
+And then we have a new program, which we’re hoping to get off the ground called Quiet Conversation.
 And that’s really about how do you bring the tools of governance and other solutions to bear on a problem that’s not being effectively addressed because of these factors that we’ve just discussed.

 David Sykes (11:57):

 I mentioned Jim and Deb Fallows in Washington, DC.
 I think that’s the biggest city solution we’ve worked on.
 I kind of refer to what we did there with them as a “full court press.”
 That’s what they call it in basketball, as a particular technique for winning.
-And the full court press that was carried out in Washington, DC is a good example of all the tools we brought to bear in a big-city example.
-Jamie’s done.
-What is it?
+And the full-court press that was carried out in Washington, DC is a good example of all the tools we brought to bear in a big-city example.
+Jamie’s done — what is it?
 36 communities so far.

 Jamie Banks (12:25):

 It’s more than that now.
-Yeah.
-Okay.

 David Sykes (12:29):